netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "period-of-time" grouping ({{pt-tree}}) represents a time period using either a start date and time ("period-start") and end date and time ("period-end"), or a start date and time ("period-start") and a non-negative time duration ("duration").
 For the first format, the start of the period MUST be no later the end of the period.
-If neither an end date and time nor a duration is indicated, the period is considered to last forever or as a one-shot schedule.
+If neither an end date and time ("period-end") nor a duration ("duration") is indicated, the period is considered to last forever or as a one-shot schedule.
-   If the duration value is 0 or the end time is the same as the start time, the period is also considered as a one-shot schedule.
+   If the duration ("duration") value is 0 or the end time ("period-end") is the same as the start time ("period-start"), the period is also considered as a one-shot schedule.

    The "time-zone-identifier" parameter indicates the identifier for the